TL;DR

 Bangkok nightlife can either drain your budget or barely dent it — it depends entirely on where you go.

 Rooftop venues and high-end clubs charge international prices.
 Cocktails can easily reach 350–500 THB, especially in hotel bars or major nightlife strips.
+Check out our guide to the best Bangkok Rooftop bars.

 Local bars operate very differently.
 In residential areas and neighborhood beer gardens, drinks are priced for regular customers, not tourists.
 Local lagers are inexpensive, and Thai whiskey (like SangSom or Hong Thong) is significantly cheaper than imported spirits.